dawescc/porpo/README.md

 This app can be used to do basic analysis for a specifc lap of an event

 ![Example_1](/src/examples/images/bah_speed.png)
 `Max Verstappen speed on Lap 54 of the 2022 Bahrain GP.
-We can see he was losing power throughout the lap, up til the exact moment he lost all power.`
+We can see he was losing power throughout the lap, up until the moment he completely lost power, and went into the pitlane.`